YGstudio97/Apply-For-Join/README.md

 [![YGstudio97 | Apply](https://img.shields.io/badge/YGstudio97%20%7C%20Apply-ClickMe-success?style=for-the-badge)](https://yg-aplication.wasmer.app/)

+## 📱 Application Reqerment

+- You Need A Email -> (Where We Send Mail)
+- Gethub Profile Link -> (Where We Chake Your Project)
+- GitLab Profile Link -> (where We Chake Your project File)
+- Role selection (Game / App / Web) -> (Select Your interest)
+- Also I Get Your Knowledge Level.
+- Why do you want to join? -> (Minimum 50 Ceracter)

 ## 🧩 Features
 - Modern and responsive application form
 - Role selection (Game / App / Web)